-Carcinogenic risk estimates for arsenic and mercury are provided in Table 7.
-Calculated risk values ranged from 1.1 × 10⁻⁶ to 8.2 × 10⁻⁵, falling within the acceptable risk range of 10⁻⁶ to 10⁻⁴.
-Children consistently recorded higher carcinogenic risk values than adults, with arsenic contributing the largest share of lifetime cancer risk (USEPA, 2000).

 4.0 Discussion

 The results of the present study demonstrate that the Nun River is experiencing measurable heavy-metal contamination with clear implications for environmental quality and human health.
 The physicochemical conditions of the river, particularly the slightly acidic to near-neutral pH and moderate mineralisation observed in Table 1, provide a chemical environment that can enhance the solubility and mobility of trace metals.
 Similar hydrochemical settings have been reported for surface waters in Bayelsa State and other parts of the Niger Delta, where slightly acidic conditions were found to favour metal persistence and bioavailability in aquatic systems (Ekesiobi et al., 2025; Okagbare et al., 2025).